gmorky/geomorphic-change/README.md

 	* `parallel` (1x1 logical): Flag specifying whether to execute for-loop iterations in parallel (requires the parallel computing toolbox).

-The *geomorphicChange.m* function outputs computations in individual *.mat* files corresponding to each polygon processed.
+The *geomorphicChange.m* function outputs results in individual *.mat* files corresponding to each polygon processed.
 The output (struct) fields are as follows:

 * `bins` (struct): If `'elevationBins'` is specified in `params.interpParams` (see above), this contains statistics for the elevation bins such as mean, median, and std.

-* `change` (struct): Contains the geomorphic change values.
+* `change` (struct): Contains the geomorphic change values:

 	* `historicalArea` (1x1 double): The area of the historical polygon.
 Units: m<sup>2</sup>.